Deploy an Azure Storage Mover agent

 Change the default password

 The agent is delivered with a default user account and password.
-Immediately after deploying and starting the agent VM, connect to it and change the default password!
+Connect to the newly created agent and change the default password immediately after the agent is deployed and started.

 From a machine on the same subnet as the agent, run an ssh command: